Strawberry 100%

-It was adapted into an anime television series and original video animations (OVAs) produced by Madhouse and Nomad (OVA only).
+It was adapted into an anime television series and original video animations (OVAs) by Madhouse and Nomad (OVA only).
 The anime series was broadcast on TV Asahi from April to July 2005.
-A manga sequel, subtitled East Side Story, ran in Jump GIGA from April to June 2017.
+A manga sequel, subtitled East Side Story, ran in Jump Giga from April to June 2017.

 Story

-Strawberry 100%

-The story chronicles the school years of Junpei Manaka, a student, aspiring movie director, and his relationships with the girls that enter his life.
-In the beginning, he encounters a mysterious and beautiful girl on the roof of his middle school and only remembers that she had strawberry-pattern panties.
-She leaves before he can talk to her but he finds a notebook nearby, belonging to Aya Toujou (an ordinary-looking glasses-wearing girl who is a gifted writer).
-The two become friends with the common ambition of turning great stories into movies.
-Thinking that Tsukasa Nishino (the most popular girl in his school) might be the mystery girl, he asked her out while doing a pull-up at the chin-up bar and was surprised when she accepted.
-He later realizes Tsukasa is not the mystery girl but continues dating her anyway.
-He places into Izumizaka High, but learns that Aya has given up an offer to the prestigious Oumi Academy to attend Izumizaka with him and that she is the mystery girl.
+The story follows Junpei Manaka, a student and aspiring filmmaker, throughout his school years and his relationships with several girls.
+During middle school, he encounters a mysterious girl on the school rooftop but only recalls her strawberry-patterned underwear before she disappears.
+He discovers a notebook left behind, which belongs to Aya Toujou, a plain-looking but talented writer.
+The two bond over their shared passion for storytelling and filmmaking.
+Believing Tsukasa Nishino, the most popular girl in school, might be the rooftop girl, Junpei impulsively asks her out while exercising on a chin-up bar.
+Though he later realizes she is not the mystery girl, they continue dating.
+After enrolling at Izumizaka High School, Junpei learns that Aya has declined admission to the prestigious Oumi Academy to attend the same school as him—and that she was the girl from the rooftop.

-At Izumizaka, Junpei encounters a feisty girl named Satsuki Kitaoji.
-The two become friends because of common interests, but Satsuki falls in love with him.
-Junpei tries to join the film club but learns it has been disbanded.
-He revives the club thanks to Aya, Satsuki, and his high school friends as members.
-Junpei also discovers that his childhood friend Yui Minamito is moving into his family's home, but she ends up attending Oumi Academy.
-The film club produces one film per year, each written by Aya and directed by Junpei, which is screened at the school festival.
-Satsuki stars in their first film, Tsukasa is the heroine of their second film, and Aya is the heroine of the third movie.
+At Izumizaka, Junpei befriends Satsuki Kitaoji, a spirited girl who develops romantic feelings for him.
+Attempting to join the defunct film club, he revives it with Aya, Satsuki, and other classmates as members.
+Meanwhile, his childhood friend Yui Minamito moves into his family's home but attends Oumi Academy.
+The film club produces annual movies for the school festival, each written by Aya and directed by Junpei.
+Satsuki stars in the first film, Tsukasa in the second, and Aya in the third.